comtrya/old-comtrya-dev/src/usage/provider/README.md

 # Provider

-This is a curated list of providers supported for [Actions](actions/README.md).
+This is a curated list of providers supported for `Comtrya`.

 ## MacOs